 Credit: Accrued Liabilities $2,500

-When the bill is paid in January:
+When payment is made in January:

 Debit: Accrued Liabilities $2,500